Table of Contents

 Getting Started

-Let’s start by creating a new Python file called sentiment_analysis.py
+Let’s start by creating a new Python file called sentiment_analysis.py.
+Open your favorite text editor and create this file.

 We’ll begin by importing the necessary libraries and modules.